swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ## Dictionaries

-Recall our file data.dat which contained our current-voltage data and also some metadata.
-We were able to import the data as a list, but clearly the list type is not the optimal choice for a data model.
+Recall our variable data_list which contained our current-voltage data and also some metadata.
+We were able to store the data as a list, but clearly the list type is not the optimal choice for a data model.
 The dictionary is a much better choice.

 A python dictionary is a collection of key, value pairs.
 The key is a way to name the data, and the value is the data itself.
 Here's a way to create a dictionary that contains all the data in our data.dat file in a more sensible way than a list.

 ```
 In [7] data_dict = {"experiment": "current vs. voltage", \